Saiv786/chat-s3-data/README.md

 **This repo can load multiple PDF files**

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-2. Run the script `npm run ingest` to 'ingest' and embed your docs.
+1. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

-3. Check Pinecone dashboard to verify your namespace and vectors have been added.
+2. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app